Bengals running Brian Leonard is not only coming off the biggest-impact season of his three-year NFL career, but his best offseason.

 "I feel great.
 I hated getting hurt, but sitting out the year I think is really going to help my body," Kelly said Friday.
 "I feel refreshed.
 The foot feels fine and right now I'm just working on football conditioning, working on some blocking sets and route running.
 I think they were impressed with what they saw when I worked out for them so now I just think it's going to come down to sitting down and looking at some numbers and that's up to my agent and the front office."

 Kelly brings more than experience.
 He is one of the team's most influential locker-room leaders with a unique brew of toughness and eloquence and he knows he may be asked to be a mentor at some point.
-The Bengals already have a young tight end in last year’s third-round pick,
+The Bengals already have a young tight end in last year's third-round pick, Chase Coffman, and the Bengals are expected to draft another one at some point in two weeks.

 "I'm not looking to be a backup, but that's just my mindset," Kelly said.
 "I have to feel that way.
 If I can't contribute at 100 percent, or if people don't feel like I can start, then I'll probably hang them up.
 But I understand that there are going to be younger players and I'll help them.
 I don't think we should forget about Chase Coffman.
 I think he can be a very good player.
 I think he can block and hold down the edge as well as be a great receiver.
 I think he can be an outstanding tight end."